Whats The Square Root Of Pie

 What is a Square Root?

 The square root of a number x is a value y such that y squared (y²) equals x.
-In other words, if y² = x, then y is the square root of x.
-For example, the square root of 9 is 3 because 3² = 9.
+Put another way, if y² = x, then y is the square root of x.
+Take this: the square root of 9 is 3 because 3² = 9.
 Square roots can be integers, rational numbers, or irrational numbers, depending on the original number.

 Calculating Square Roots